Value-Based Goal Setting: The Values-First Framework

 Translating values into concrete objectives requires asking “why is this important to me?” for every goal you consider.
 This question filters out inauthentic goals driven by external pressure.

-- Vague value: “I value being present”
+- Vague value: “I value independence”

-- Vague value: “Family relationships matter most”
+- Vague value: “Family matters most”

 How to Spot and Fix Misaligned Goals